PDF(589.5 KB) View with Adobe Reader on a variety of devices

-Note: If the certificate that is used for the Extensible Authentication Protocol (EAP) expires, all authentications might fail because clients do not trust the ISE certificate anymore.
-If the HTTPS protocol certificate expires, the risk is even greater: an administrator might not be able to log in to the ISE anymore, and the distributed deployment might cease to function and replicate.
+Note: If the certificate that is used for the Extensible Authentication Protocol (EAP) expires, all authentications can fail because clients do not trust the ISE certificate anymore.
+If the ISE Admin Certificate expires, the risk is even greater: an administrator will not be able to log in to the ISE anymore, and the distributed deployment can cease to function and replicate.

-The ISE administrator should install a new, valid certificate on the ISE before the old certificate expires.
+The ISE administrator must install a new, valid certificate on the ISE before the old certificate expires.
 This proactive approach prevents or minimizes downtime and avoids an impact on your end-users.
-Once the time period of the newly installed certificate begins, you can enable the EAP and/or HTTPS protocol on the new certificate.
+Once the time period of the newly installed certificate begins, you can enable the EAP/Admin or any other role on the new certificate.

 You can configure the ISE so that it generates alarms and notifies the administrator to install new certificates before the old certificates expire.

-Note: This document uses HTTPS with a self-signed certificate in order to demonstrate the impact of certificate renewal, but this approach is not recommended for a live system.
-It is better to use a CA certificate for both the EAP and HTTPS protocols.
+Note: This document uses ISE Admin certificate as a self-signed certificate in order to demonstrate the impact of certificate renewal, but this approach is not recommended for a production system.
+It is better to use a CA certificate for both the EAP and Admin roles.

 View ISE Self-Signed Certificates